jrdupuis/formatted_species_checklist/README.md

 ## Step 1.
 Specimen record spreadsheet
 This is a user-input file with various information on a per-specimen basis.
 For the cerambycids of KY, we generated this input from our own digitized specimens, specimen records from other collections, and aggregated records from SCAN/GBIF.
 See `bycid_data.txt` for an example of a tab-delimited text file version of this spreadsheet.

-Note, this requires 1 row per specimen, so if a dataset contains a unique collection localities in each row and a column defining the number of specimens of a given species at that unique locality, the following could be used to replicate specimen records:
+Note, this requires 1 row per specimen, so if a dataset contains a unique collection locality in each row and a column defining the number of specimens of a given species at that unique locality, the following could be used to replicate specimen records:

 ```awk -F'\t' '{for(i=0;i<$17*1;i++)print}' prep1.txt > prep2.txt```